 - The total cost of installing a pool in Florida will depend on the pool size, shape, and material of your choice.

-- To help you cover the costs, several pool financing options are available, including personal and pool loans, home equity loans, and lines of credit.
+- To help you cover the costs, several pool financing options are available, including personal loans for pools, home equity loans, and lines of credit.

 Inground Pool Cost in Florida